Iowa Concrete Lunch & Learn

 Each season’s “Concrete Lunch & Learn” topic is chosen by surveying the interests of previous attendees and seeking input from concrete industry experts.
 Since 2016, CP Tech Center Technology Transfer Engineer and Snyder & Associates’ Senior Engineer, Jerod Gross, PE, LEED® AP, has led this ongoing “Concrete Lunch & Learn” continuing education series.

-Slides for the CP Tech Center’s most recent “Concrete Lunch & Learn” presentations are below:
+Slides for the CP Tech Center’s most recent “Concrete Lunch & Learn” presentations are below (with videos, as available, at bottom):

 - Spring 2019—#43—Fundamentals of durable concrete mix design: Engineering mixtures for durability